Category 25: Outstanding Visual Effects in a Student Project

-- Print your completed Submission form, making a note of the official Submission Number.
+- Making a note of the official Submission Number.
 Do not lose this login information or share it with an unauthorized individual.
 You will need this information later if you have to make changes to your submission.

 - Entry fees should be paid by using the online credit card authorization form in the section “Submit an Entry”.